 A nice workflow is to create a workspace where you hide all GFX channels and only show the main channel.
 In addition, remove the shortcuts playlist and increase the thumbnail size to 200.
 Then you can drag presets from the Videowall tab over to the A channel and fill them with content.
-You will then have a GUI where the operator can control full walls, but not individual elements.
+You will then have a GUI where the operator can control full walls with a single tap.